Loose Motion After Embryo Transfer

 Conclusion

 Loose motion is quite common in most women and does not always affect your pregnancy chances.
-However, if you have it for a long period or if you experience other alarming symptoms along with it, you should consult your doctor immediately.
+However, if you have it for a long period or if you experience other alarming symptoms along with it, you should consult Best Gynecologist immediately.

 Know that having a positive mind and a healthy body goes a long way in increasing your IVF success.
 So, maintain your health and stay positive throughout the period.